AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/definition-of-done.md

 -  All functional changes should be documented.
 -  All backward incompatible changes should be approved and covered by static tests if possible.
 Static tests should be delivered to the [magento-coding-standard][5] repository.
 -  TCO impact should be defined for all changes.
+-  All functional changes should be reflected in the API and covered by api-functional tests

 The following sections provide additional details about each of these criteria: